bettertospeak/bettertospeak/README.md

 - 👋 Hi, I’m @bettertospeak
 - 👀 I’m interested in ...
 Weight training, Reading and Exploring!
 - 🌱 I’m currently learning ...
-Python
+Python 3, SQL
 - 💞️ I’m looking to collaborate on ... -
 - 📫 How to reach me ...
 - 😄 Pronouns: ...